CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 and ``distribution_type`` in **ice\_in**.
 That information is used to determine how the blocks are distributed across the processors, and how the processors are distributed across the grid domain.
-Recommended combinations of these parameters for best performance are given in Section :ref:`performance`.
+The model is parallelized over blocks for both MPI and OpenMP.
+Some suggested combinations for these parameters for best performance are given in Section :ref:`performance`.
 The script **cice.setup** computes some default decompositions and layouts but the user can overwrite the defaults by manually changing the values in